mrkline/backpak/docs/src/start.md

         --application-key "SOMEBASE64" \
         --bucket "matts-bakpak"
 ```
-By specifying `--gpg`, Backpak will perform a quick check that it can round-trip data with
+With the `--gpg` arg, Backpak will perform a quick check that it can round-trip data with
 the given key (using `gpg --encrypt --recipient <KEY>`), then encrypt all files in the repo
 with the same command.
 You can edit the repo [config file](./formats.md) to use a different,
 arbitrary command.